5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 How does an earnout affect the buyer and seller?

 One reason earnouts became popular is that many sellers (and many buyers) have difficulty imagining that clients will transfer easily to a buyer.
 They believe it takes months or years for clients to become comfortable with a new owner.
-As earnouts place a high level of risk on a seller, they keep him or her involved in the practice for a long time after a sale.
+As earnouts place a high level of risk on a seller, they keep him or her involved in the practice for a long time after a sale in hopes of maintaining client retention.
+This is a false belief.
+When a seller selects a buyer who is the right fit for the practice, smoothly transferring those relationships is an achievable and likely outcome when the transition of an accounting practice is done with reasonable care and common sense.

 How should you structure a CPA acquisition?